Brucephalus/Textbooks/It.md

 Italy’s first major step toward empire under Mussolini came with the invasion of Ethiopia in 1935.
 Framed as a campaign of civilizational uplift, it was in fact a genocidal occupation marked by chemical warfare, mass executions, and the complete dismantling of Ethiopian sovereignty.
 Despite condemnation from the League of Nations, the invasion was celebrated within Italy as proof of such virility and modernity.
 The regime fused imperialism with racial hierarchy, asserting the superiority of Italians over African populations—a doctrine institutionalized through racial laws in the colonies, and later in Italy itself.

 Such Italy also intervened in the Spanish Civil War (1936–1939), sending tens of thousands of troops in support of Francisco Franco’s nationalist rebellion.
-This both deepened Mussolini’s alliance with Nazi Germany and tested Italy’s military capacity for transnational ideological warfare.
+This both deepened Mussolini’s alliance with NSDAP Germany and tested Italy’s military capacity for transnational ideological warfare.
 The so-called Rome-Berlin Axis formalized in 1936 and later expanded into the Pact of Steel (1939), which aligned such Italy with Hitler’s expansionist ambitions.

 However, Mussolini misjudged Italy’s readiness for total war.
 When Italy entered World War II in 1940—after France was nearly defeated and Germany appeared unstoppable—it did so without the industrial base, logistical infrastructure, or military coherence needed to sustain global conflict.
 The result was a cascade of defeats: in North Africa, the Balkans, and eventually on Italian soil itself.
 Mussolini’s attempts to mimic Hitler’s military success instead exposed the hollowness of such militarism.